michaelhammer1/Telecom-Churn-Project-3/README.md

 # Project Overview

 ## Key Business Problem
 It is 6X cheaper for a telecom company to target a customer who may churn than to acquire a new customer.
-So, build a classifier to predict customers most likely to churn given information about how much time they speak on the phone, if they contact customer service and if they use voicemail, etc,.
+So, we build a classifier to predict customers most likely to churn given information about how much time they speak on the phone, if they contact customer service and if they use voicemail, etc,.
 This is a binary classification problem.

 ## Stakeholders

 The dataset is from SyriaTel a Syrian telecom company that seemingly did business in the US or that acquired a US based dataset.
 The predictions coming out of the model will be most useful for US telecom companies including Verizon, AT&T and T-Mobile.
-Smaller telecom providers including U.S. Cellular, Union Wireless and Thumb Cellular.
+Smaller telecom providers including U.S. Cellular, Union Wireless and Thumb Cellular may also find this useful.

 Within these businesses, the advertising and client retention teams should be most interested in this predictor.
 Management should also use this predictor when deciding how to allocate capital between new customer acquisition and customer retention.

 ## Data Understanding and Analysis

-The goal of this predictor is to build binary classification models and find the most effective one in terms of accuracy.
+The goal of this predictor is to build binary classification models and find the most effective one in terms of recall.

 ## Data Source